astropy/astropy/docs/units/quantity.rst

 Creating Quantity instances
 ---------------------------

-|quantity| objects are created through multiplication or divison with
+|quantity| objects are created through multiplication or division with
 :class:`~astropy.units.core.Unit` objects.
 For example, to create a |quantity|
 to represent 15 m/s: